junglesta/wherenodoctor/_posts/2016-01-01-19-info-for-mothers-and-midwives.md

 Treatment when you suspect septicemia in the newborn:

-♦ Inject 50 mg. of ampicillin (p.
-352) for each kilogram the baby weighs, 2 times a day for a baby less than 1 week old or 3 times a day if the baby is older than 1 week.
+♦ Inject 50 mg. of ampicillin ([page 352](#page-352)) for each kilogram the baby weighs, 2 times a day for a baby less than 1 week old or 3 times a day if the baby is older than 1 week.
 If you cannot calculate the dosage, inject the average dose of 150 mg. of ampicillin.

 ♦ Also inject 5 mg. of gentamicin for each kilogram the baby weighs.
 Only give gentamicin once a day.
 If you cannot calculate the dosage, inject the average dose of 15 mg. of gentamicin for a baby less than 1 week old, or 20 mg. if the baby is older than 1 week.

 ♦ Be sure the baby has enough liquids.
-Spoon feed breast milk and Rehydration Drink, if necessary (see p.
-152).
+Spoon feed breast milk and Rehydration Drink, if necessary (see [page 152](#page-152)).

 ♦ Try to get medical help.
   Infections in newborn babies are sometimes hard to recognize.
 Often there is no fever.
 If possible, get medical help.
 If not, treat with ampicillin and gentamicin as described above.
 Ampicillin is one of the safest and most useful antibiotics for babies.